I want you to imagine a world where the Bible, as we know it, has been taken away. It is, perhaps, the year 2050 AD.

-Now Genesis says that this time-space-matter component was not yet formed.
-The next verses go on to explain how God fashioned the raw materials of creation into the universe that we now see.
+Now, Genesis says that this time-space-matter component was not yet formed.
+The following verses go on to explain how God fashioned the raw materials of creation into the universe that we now see.

-Some authors say that verse 1 is the title of Genesis or a summary of events but as we said before, the summary of Genesis 1 is given in 2:4
+Some authors say that verse 1 is the title of Genesis or a summary of events, but as we said before, the summary of Genesis 1 is given in chapter 2:4.

 …these are the generations of the heavens and the earth when they were created.